PyromanV/Belphegor68/README.md

 If possible, get the 15mm shaft length variant.
 This is the ideal length for the stock case and is reasonably low-profile.
 Shorter encoders are possible, but are much harder to find.

 ### Keycaps
 If possible, use blank keycaps directly from the Thingiverse link.
 They feel much nicer to the touch than those with the legends.
 I recommend printing them in PLA on a smooth PEI sheet treated with some sort of adhesive, oriented top-side down (see image below).
 No supports are needed, however you might want to use a 1mm brim, just to give the keys a bit more contact surface.
-Use lowest layer height preset available for maximum smoothness, ideally 0.07mm.
+Use lowest layer height preset available for maximum smoothness, 0.07mm seems ideal.

 ![obrazek](https://user-images.githubusercontent.com/16986988/188282542-0e87de21-b97e-4f2c-95eb-53202298870c.png)

 ## Credits

-The Aceedia firmware relies heavily on Adafruit's nRF52 Arduino core (https://github.com/adafruit/Adafruit_nRF52_Arduino), Neopixel library and Bluefruit libraries.
+The Acedia firmware relies heavily on Adafruit's nRF52 Arduino core (https://github.com/adafruit/Adafruit_nRF52_Arduino), Neopixel library and Bluefruit libraries.
 It also uses u8g2 library (https://github.com/olikraus/u8g2) and PCA95X5 library (https://github.com/hideakitai/PCA95x5).

-Used in the design is, most importantly, the footprint for nice!nano (https://github.com/bstiq/nice-nano-kicad) and the library for switches' footprints (https://github.com/daprice/keyswitches.pretty).
+Used in the design is the footprint for nice!nano (https://github.com/bstiq/nice-nano-kicad) and the library for switch footprints (https://github.com/daprice/keyswitches.pretty).
 In some parts of the design, copyrighted fonts are used (http://www.peter-wiegel.de/Aurach_Tri.html, Our Sacred Rights by Bolt Cutter Design).